CapitalString/Tutorials/README.md

 # Tutorials
-A repository to store the learning, codes and exercises from OSSU Tutorials
+A repository to stores the codes learnt from OSSU Curriculum.